AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 The plantita (1 L/s plant) is a difficult apparatus to construct and implement.
 Finding a way to make fabrication, assembly, and installation simpler, as well as downsize components, will greatly decrease the cost and make the technology more accessible for global communities.

 The concept of an easy to implement, versatile water treatment plant correlates nicely with the [OrigamiWaterLab](https://github.com/OrigamiWaterLab) proposed by AguaClara engineer [Ethan Keller](https://github.com/ethan92429).
+OrigamiWaterLab is the concept of creating a easily producible filtration system, built up from easily transportable flat parts.
+Similar in concept to the creation of origami.
 Essentially, ingenious engineering is found in simplicity and resiliency.
 Fabricating a plant that transitions from flat into 3D is a innovative area of study that may become more possible with increased exploration.

 <div class="alert alert-block alert-danger">
-Explain what OrigamiWaterLab is.
+~Explain what OrigamiWaterLab is.
 </div>

-With this idea in mind, one of the most difficult features to construct in an efficient, mass-producible way is the filter.
+With this idea in mind, one of the most difficult features to construct efficiently is the filter, which is both time and labor intensive to create.
 Currently, the 1L/s plant’s filter is characterized by a vertical, enclosed stacked rapid sand filter (EStaRS) which is tall and cumbersome to ship in addition to having a complicated geometry of 4 inlet manifolds and 3 outlet manifolds.

 <div class="alert alert-block alert-danger">
 ~Is plantita the technical term?(slang)

-Consider different word choice than "mass-producible" and "unfriendly"
+~Consider different word choice than "mass-producible" and "unfriendly"
 </div>

 To combat these difficulties, we have proposed a horizontal filter design.
 This filter will not be stacked.
 Instead, it will use horizontal flow for filtration and vertical flow for backwash.
 We will design the ratio of the horizontal flow area to the vertical flow area so that the bed will fluidize during backwash.
 The inlet and outlets will be designed so that sand/water separation doesn’t require slots.
 Water will exit through a geometry that has a plate settler style design to ensure that sand settles out and isn’t carried into the effluent.
 The designing of the horizontal filter will utilize both current filtration techniques and technologies from the plate settle design in the sedimentation tanks.
 This developed technology might then also be adapted to replace the slotted pipes in the current Stacked Rapid Sand Filters in the full-sized plants.